Introduction to Scalping

-Scalping chart timeframes, and the amount of time that each trade is active, are the shortest of all of the trading styles.
-For example, a day trader might use a five minute chart, and make four or five trades per trading day, with each trade being active for thirty minutes.
+Scalping chart timeframes and the amount of time that each trade is active are the shortest of all of the trading styles.
+For example, a day trader might use a five-minute chart, and make four or five trades per trading day, with each trade being active for thirty minutes.

 Scalpers must be able to make decisions without any hesitation, and without questioning their decisions once they have been made.
-However, scalpers must also be flexible enough to recognize when a trade is not proceeding as expected (or hoped), and take action to rectify the situation (i.e. exit the trade).
+However, scalpers must also be flexible enough to recognize when a trade is not proceeding as expected or hoped and take action to rectify the situation by exiting the trade.

 To Be or Not To Be a Scalper?

 Scalping can appear easy because a scalper might make an entire day's profit within a few minutes.
-However, this is an illusion, and in reality scalping can be very difficult because there is very little room (read as no room) for error.
-If you do decide to try scalping, make sure that you do so in simulation, until you are consistently profitable, and are no longer making any beginning mistakes (such as not exiting your trades when they move against you).
+However, in reality, scalping can be quite challenging because there is very little room for error.
+If you do decide to try scalping, make sure that you do so by using a trading simulator, until you are consistently profitable and no longer make any beginning mistakes, such as not exiting your trades when they move against you.